-FM attends G20 Central Bank Governors' Meet
+FM Attends G20 Central Bank Governors' Meet

 Speaking on the Presidency's proposal to undertake systematic policy dialogue on climate risk and environment taxation, Sitharaman suggested that these conversations should remain within the ambit of Paris Agreement and should be based on the principles of common but differentiated responsibility, respective capability, and the voluntary nature of the commitments.

-The Finance Minister also stressed upon the importance of transfer of green technologies and scaling up of climate finance.
+The Finance Minister also stressed upon the importance of transfer of green technologies and scaling up of climate finance.--IANS